CSE-CSUSB/Website-Project/README.md

 Developer notes
 ---------------

+### URLs

+Each module in /blueprints should declare its url_prefix (ex: */admin*, */members*).
+Within these modules, route declarations are relative.
+For example, in /blueprints/members.py *@blueprint.route('/settings')* would be a relative link to *http://site.com/members/settings*.

+This leaves /blueprints/content.py to be the catch-all for anything in the root path.
+A request for *http://site.com/anythinghere* will cause it to look in the *content* table for a page with that url.

+Our /blueprints/auth.py module is the only one breaking the above convention.
+It doesn't use url_prefix, as we didn't want the pages to be *http://site.com/auth/login* and *http://site.com/auth/logout*.

+### Pip dependencies

+Keep this updated.
+As of 2015-05-20, here are our root dependencies and what packages they depend on:

+1. Flask
+  * Werkzeug
+  * Jinja2
+      - MarkupSafe
+  * itsdangerous
+2. Flask-SQLAlchemy
+  * SQLAlchemy
+3. psycopg2
+4. Flask-Migrate
+  * Alembic
+      - Mako
+           * MarkupSafe
+  * Flask-Script
+5. Flask-WTF (used in many of modules in /forms)
+  * WTForms
+6. scrypt (used by /util/session.py
+7. simplekv (used by /util/session.py
+  * six
+8. CommonMark (used by /blueprints/content.py)

 ### Database migration

 We rarely work directly with the SQL database, once the blank database is created as described above.
 The Flask-Migration process was first initialized with this command (creates the /migrations folder, alembic.ini, and env.py):

     python manage.py db init